Understanding altered chromatin biology in childhood cancers

 Developing new approaches to treat childhood cancers

-Through a better understanding of oncogenic gene expression processes we are identifying new approaches to more effectively treat cancer patients.
-By exploiting fundamental insights into oncogenic chromatin biology we are establishing vulnerabilities against which we can develop new therapeutics.
-Moreover, we are also taking a systematic approach to identify such vulnerabilities by making extensive use of CRISPR/Cas9 based functional genetic as well as chemical biology screening platforms to reveal cancer specific functions on chromatin regulators.
-By combining these approaches with novel approaches in chemical biology and drug design we are developing new small-molecules which will provide a new generation of rational, mechanistically anchored cancer therapeutics.
+Through understanding cancer specific epigenetic regulation we are identifying new ways to treat patients.
+Exploiting fundamental insights into cancer epigenetics allows us to develop treatments with a clear basis in underlying disease biology.
+To identify therapeutic vulnerabilities we use CRISPR/Cas9-based functional genomics tools, as well as chemical screening platforms to reveal cancer specific drug targets.
+Combining these approaches with novel approaches in chemical biology and drug design we are developing new small-molecules which will provide a new generation of mechanistically anchored cancer therapeutics.